astropy/astropy/docs/units/physical_types.rst

 physical quantities with units that can be converted to kilograms.
 Physical types are represented as instances of the |PhysicalType| class.

+For a list of physical types, see `astropy.units.physical`.

 Accessing Physical Types
 ========================